Data Privacy Statement of Film- und Medienfestival gGmbH for itfs.de and itfs.picturepipe.net

 - Submitting a film entry

-If you provide us with the data of third parties, you warrant that you are entitled to disclose this data to us.
-If you are uncertain about whether you are entitled to disclose individual personal data, then please refrain from doing so or obtain the permission of the data subject.
+If you provide us with the data of third parties, you guarantee that you are entitled to pass this data on to us.
+If you are unsure whether you are entitled to pass on individual personal data, please refrain from doing so or, if necessary, obtain the consent of the person concerned.

-The purpose of our processing of this personal data is to communicate with you in connection with the competition, to process the competition and communicate the results and the procedure externally.
-Furthermore, processing the data of persons collaborating on the film serves to comply with the obligation under copyright law to properly name the authors and other rights holders.
+The purpose of processing this personal data by us is to communicate with you in the context of the competition, to handle the competition and to communicate the results and the process to the outside world.
+In addition, the processing of the data of those involved in the film serves to fulfill the copyright obligation to properly name authors and certain rights holders.

-The legal basis for processing your personal data is in order to take steps prior to entering into a contract or for the performance of the contract entered into with you on participation in the competition, pursuant to (Art.
-6 (1) sentence 1 (b) GDPR).
-The legal basis for processing personal data of the third parties named by you is our legitimate interest in the proper processing of the competition, in collecting adequate information on the individual film works to enable an appropriate selection and in complying with our statutory obligations, particularly with regard to the naming of authors (Art.
-6 (1) sentence 1 (f) GDPR).
+The legal basis for the processing of this personal data is the implementation of pre-contractual measures or the fulfillment of the contract concluded with you for participation in the competition in accordance with Art.
+6 Para.
+1 S. 1 lit. b GDPR.
+The legal basis for the processing of personal data from third parties named by you is our legitimate interest in the proper handling of the competition and the collection of sufficient information about the individual films to enable an appropriate selection (Art.
+6 Para.
+1 S. 1 lit. f DS-GVO), as well as the fulfillment of our legal obligations, in particular with regard to the naming of the author (Art.
+6 Para.
+1 S.1 lit. c DS-GVO).

 - Cookies and tracking tools